 According to the Environmental Protection Agency (EPA), the routine opening and closing of windows in homes built prior to 1978 can disturb lead-based paint around the windows, causing paint dust and chips to be released into the air.
 These particles are so dangerous that the EPA now requires contractors to be trained and certified before they can perform any renovation, repair or painting projects in rooms or areas in a home where lead-based paint may have been previously applied.

-The U.S. Environmental Protection Agency’s Lead: Renovation, Repair and Painting rule governing the work of professional remodelers in homes where there is lead-based paint took effect April 22, 2010.
+The U.S. Environmental Protection Agency’s Lead: Renovation, Repair and Painting rule governing the work of professional remodelers in homes where there is lead-based paint has been in effect for almost a decade.

 The rule addresses remodeling and renovation projects for all residential and multifamily structures built prior to 1978 that disturb more than six square feet of potentially contaminated painted surfaces inside the home or 20 square feet on the exterior of the home, due to possible lead paint contamination.
 The EPA rule establishes required lead-safe work practices, such as prohibiting open-torch burning and the use of high-heat guns and high-speed equipment such as grinders and sanders unless they are equipped with a HEPA filter.
 It also requires a cleaning inspection after the work is completed.